 Strollers that securely fit infant car seat carriers are nice because you can move a sleeping baby from the car to the stroller and back again without disturbing her.
 We picked our first two strollers because we liked this feature so much.

-Our first stroller was a versatile and affordable Graco travel system (see top-rated travel systems below.)
-Our second stroller was a , which accommodated both a car seat and an active preschooler.
+Our first stroller was a versatile and affordable Graco travel system, which worked well with or without the car seat.
+Our second stroller was a Baby Trend Sit N Stand, which accommodated both a car seat and an active preschooler.

 I loved these strollers because they did the job and were relatively inexpensive.
 However, they were bulky.
-If you really want an stroller that folds small and carries a car seat, consider a .
+If you really want a stroller that folds small and carries a car seat, consider a simple car seat frame stroller.
 The downside to these is that you'll need another stroller after your baby grows out of the car seat.

 Our little umbrella stroller was the stroller we used most for travel after my kids grew out of the infant car seat.
 It was the easiest stroller to pack and to use almost everywhere.